Published: Jan. 13, 2012

-In December 2010, Durham Regional Hospital’s Critical Care Unit (CCU) unit celebrated 12 months with zero hospital-acquired CLABSI.
+In December 2010, Duke Regional Hospital’s Critical Care Unit (CCU) unit celebrated 12 months with zero hospital-acquired CLABSI.

 This success was due to the leadership of the bloodstream infection (BSI) team and staff nurses in the CCU.
 Together, these teams developed innovative ways to make sure everyone washes their hands appropriately and to ensure that central-line processes are as safe as possible.